memecoder12345678/NexScript/NexScript/Project Structure/README.md

   - **NexRun.py**: The main execution file for NexScript.
 This Python script is responsible for reading and executing NexScript code from `.nex` files.
 Running this file will execute the commands written in NexScript.

-  - **NexScript.py**: This file likely contains the core interpreter or compiler for NexScript.
-It handles the syntax and semantics defined in `grammar.txt`, making the language run by interpreting or compiling the code.
+  - **NexScript.py**: This file likely contains the core interpreter for NexScript.
+It handles the syntax and semantics defined in `grammar.txt`, making the language run by interpreting the code.

   - **shell.py**: Provides a command-line interface (CLI) or shell for NexScript, allowing users to input commands directly and see results immediately.
 It's a useful tool for quick development and testing.